top of page

 Important Reminder

-The best price is not always the highest starting number.
+The best listing price is not always the highest starting number.
 It is the number that helps the home compete, attract attention, and move toward your goal.

 01